 We are also faced with the very difficult psychological fact that few of us remember our former lifetimes.
 That is a great stumbling block to thinking that we are going to have to undergo the future effects of what we are doing now.
 We just plain don’t remember past lives, so we don’t have a sense of continuity from former lifetimes.
 But we also don’t have a sense of continuity of many of our dreams from the night before.
 You could be lying with somebody in bed and the next morning the other person will say, “You really went through it last night,” and you say, “What?
 I don’t remember anything.”

-Buddhadharma: If the doctrine karma implies some kind of fundamental justice—that the situation people find themselves in today is a result of their own actions in the past—do we still work to alleviate what we see in the world as political and social injustice?
+If karma implies that people’s situations are the result of their own actions in the past, do we still work to alleviate what we see as injustice?

 Jeffrey Hopkins: It is a huge mistake to take the doctrine of karma as being simply deterministic.
 The mere fact that suffering that I undergo or others undergo is due to former karma doesn’t mean that one wouldn’t work hard to alleviate it now and in the future.
 Karma has the dual meaning of past actions that shape the present, and present intentions and actions that will shape the future.
 Intention is the heart of karma, the very heart.
 What does intention mean?
 It means will.

 I wouldn’t call this justice.
 In a way, it is indeed just, in the sense that we are getting our just desserts.
 But justice also has the sense that it is right.
 Quite simply, I did something and I’m suffering from those earlier actions in this lifetime or former lifetimes.
 The question to ask is, what can I do to turn this all around for myself and for others?
 It is an absolute call to work very hard for social betterment and for the betterment of oneself.